#bitwise is a computing-focused reading lounge that

 You only need to join one of these links, not both.
 Both point to the same channel.
 If you are not an active IRC user, prefer joining the Matrix bridge because it is more convenient for someone unfamiliar with IRC.
 For example, you can close your browser or client and your chat session will still stay alive on the Matrix bridge.
 You can connect back later and read messages that were sent to the channel while you were away.
 Doing that with IRC requires slightly more work such as setting up IRC bouncers etc.

-is a computing-focused reading
+The channel #bitwise is a computing-focused reading

 lounge for students, professionals, and hobbyists seeking